Manatee Road, Florida

 Manatee Road is a census-designated place (CDP) in Levy County, Florida, United States.
 The population was 2,484 at the 2020 census, up from 2,244 at the 2010 census.
 At the 2000 census, the CDP was misspelled as "Manattee Road".
 It is part of the Gainesville, Florida Metropolitan Statistical Area.

 Geography

-Manatee Road is located in northwestern Levy County at (29.507549, -82.920612).
+Manatee Road is located in northwestern Levy County.
 It is bordered to the east by the city of Chiefland and to the northeast by unincorporated Andrews.
 Florida State Road 320 (Manatee Springs Road) runs through the southern part of the CDP, leading east to Chiefland and west to its end at Manatee Springs State Park.

 According to the United States Census Bureau, the Manatee Road CDP has a total area of 33.7 km2, all land.